Chameleon: Adaptive Fault Tolerance for Distributed Training via Real-time Policy Selection: Evaluation

 \subsection{Experimental Setup}

 We evaluated \sysname with the following setup.

 \head{Cluster Setup}.
 In real-world experiments, we used a cluster consisting of 32 Ascend 910B AI training accelerators~\cite{liao2021ascend,wróblewski2025parallelscanascendai}.
 The cluster is composed of 4 nodes, each equipped with 8 NPUs, and each NPU has 64 GB of memory.
-To further evaluate the efficiency of \sysname and compare it with other systems, we also built an event-driven simulator for validation, with details provided in Section~\ref{sec:results}.
+Note that \sysname's core mechanisms—execution plan search, weight transfer, and communication scheduling—are algorithmic abstractions independent of the underlying hardware.
+Thus, the effectiveness demonstrated on Ascend is generalizable to other platforms, such as NVIDIA GPUs.
+To compare the efficiency of \sysname with other systems, we built an event-driven simulator, with details provided in Section~\ref{sec:results}.

 \head{Baselines}. \sysname is implemented based on PyTorch 2.1.0 and Ascend chips.
 We compare the performance of \sysname with the original training in the real-world cluster.
 Then, we include two state-of-the-art baselines, dynamic parallelism exemplified by Oobleck and data rerouting exemplified by ReCycle, in the simulator for comparison, as they are implemented on different hardware.
+We exclude redundant computation methods like Bamboo and traditional checkpointing as baselines, as recent literature has demonstrated their prohibitive overhead compared to these backup-free approaches~\cite{gandhi2024recycle}.

 \head{Workloads}.
 We used the 7B Llama-2 model~\cite{touvron2023llama2openfoundation} and the WikiText dataset for training.
 In real-world experiments, we conduct tests on 8, 16, and 32 NPUs, with parallel configurations (PP, DP, TP) including (4, 2, 1), (4, 4, 1), and (2, 2, 8).
 The batch size ranges from 16 to 64, while the micro-batch size is always set to 1.
 To ensure that \sysname can maintain stable fault-tolerant training over long periods, the total training time lasted up to 9 hours.